skjolber/json-log-domain/README.md

  * `description` - textual description of key
  * `example` - example of legal value

 The list item itself is the key in the logged key-value.
 The type/format datatype definition is borrowed from [Swagger Code Generator].
+The intention is that log statements and REST services use the exact same definition for the same data type.
+Furthermore, framework-level interceptors should be able to pick up interesting fields in JSON objects and/or paths and automatically add those as context to a service invocation, saving the developer valuable time.

 ### Tags
 Each tag is defined by: